 The principal activities of the Company are the production, repair, and overhaul of power generation, transmission and conversion equipment for military and commercial markets.
 The Company also acts as a holding company.

 Business review

-The financial position of the Company at 31 December 2022 is shown in the Balance Sheet on page 14, with the results shown in the Income Statement on page 12.
+The financial position of the Company at 31 December 2023 is shown on page 14, with the results shown in the Income Statement on page 12.